The Strength of YHWH

 “Do not be like your fathers and your brothers, who were unfaithful to the LORD God of their fathers, so that He made them a horror, as you see.
 “Now do not stiffen your neck like your fathers, but yield to the LORD and enter His sanctuary, which He has consecrated forever, and serve the LORD your God, that His burning anger may turn away from you.
 “For if you return to the LORD, your brothers and your sons will find compassion before those who led them captive and will return to this land.
 For the LORD your God is gracious and compassionate, and will not turn His face away from you if you return to Him.”
 (2 Chron.
 30:1-9 NASB)

-King Hezekiah tried to unify the people by inviting ALL of the tribes to a Passover service in Jerusalem.
-In his letter to the people, Hezekiah urges Judah and Israel to return to YHWH and His true sanctuary.
+King Hezekiah tried to unify the people by inviting ALL of the tribes to Passover in the second month in Jerusalem.
+In his letter to the people, Hezekiah urges Judah and Israel to return to Adonai and His true sanctuary.
 He reminds them of the great compassion and grace of YHWH.
 Oh, that we would have a heart like this for our brothers and sisters!
 Hezekiah knew that the people were nowhere near where they should be in regards to obedience; and yet, he still invited his brethren to this monumental meal of the covenant.
 You see, it was more important, a weightier matter if you will, that the people simply COME at his invitation.
 (Does this remind you of Yeshua?)

 So the couriers passed from city to city through the country of Ephraim and Manasseh, and as far as Zebulun, but they laughed them to scorn and mocked them.
 Nevertheless some men of Asher, Manasseh and Zebulun humbled themselves and came to Jerusalem.
 The hand of God was also on Judah to give them one heart to do what the king and the princes commanded by the word of the LORD.
 (2 Chron.
 30:10-12)